lalithl1993/AWS-CSA-2019-study-notes/Course/VPC/README.md

 ### [VPC Enpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)

 A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

+Activity to explore:
+associate 2 sec grp to single instance with diff in and out bound rules and explore behaviour(precidence, order of association, etc )